freedombox/FreedomBox/HACKING.md

     host$ ./container up
     ```

-4. To run unit and functional tests for an app:
+1. To run unit tests:

     ```bash
-    host$ ./container run-tests --pytest-args -v --include-functional --no-xvfb plinth/modules/{app name}
+    host$ ./container run-tests
     ```

+1. To run unit and functional tests for an app:

+    ```bash
+    host$ ./container run-tests --pytest-args -v --include-functional --splinter-headless plinth/modules/{app-name}
+    ```

+    Drop the option `--splinter-headless` if you want to see the tests running
+    in browser windows.
+Not specifying a module in the above command would run
+    functional tests for all the apps and also unit tests.

-5. SSH into the running container with the following command:
+1. SSH into the running container with the following command:

     ```bash
     host$ ./container ssh